usaid-cs/yesterday-i-learned/python.md

 - You can trigger `func() got multiple values for argument 'arg'` by first giving your positional arguments a value, and then repeating the same arguments as keywords.
 For example: `(lambda x, **kwargs: None)(5, x=5)`.
 - `assertNumQueries(n)` expects the number of queries you make inside that block to be *exactly* that, not fewer.
 - `cumtime` is cumulative time.
+- The [ReStructuredText docstring format](http://www.sphinx-doc.org/en/1.6/domains.html) appears to require [colons on both sides of the keyword](http://queirozf.com/entries/python-docstrings-reference-examples#restructuredtext-rest), i.e. `:param foo: bar`, `:returns: foo`, and `:raises: Foo` are "more correct" than `:param foo bar`, `:returns foo`, and `:raises Foo`.
+Also, if you were to provide type information in the docstring instead of PEP 484, then the type comes first, i.e. `:param str sender:`, not `:param sender str:`.